Minor league report: Cardinals prospect Michael McGreevy makes Class AAA debut

 In what was his debut at the Class AAA level following back-to-back quality starts in Class AA, Cardinals prospect Michael McGreevy allowed three runs over six innings on Wednesday.

 McGreevy, the Cardinals’ first-round pick in the 2021 draft, allowed five hits including a home run, walked two and struck out five batters on 93 pitches (65 strikes) in his first outing while donning a Memphis Redbirds jersey.

-McGreevy, who was the game’s winning pitcher, induced six groundouts to three flyouts during an outing in which his sinker — the primary pitch he used 54 times on Wednesday — reached as high as 94 mph and averaged 91.4 mph, according to statcast.
+As the game’s winning pitcher, McGreevy induced six groundouts to three flyouts during an outing in which his sinker — the primary pitch he used 54 times on Wednesday — reached as high as 94 mph and averaged 91.4 mph, according to statcast.

 Along with McGreevy’s first Class AAA start, these are some of Wednesday’s notable performances from around the Cardinals’ minor league system: